-Veggie burgers are about the whole package, though—it’s not just about the patty, but what you put on it and how all those flavors come together.
-So to top these Freekeh Bean Burgers, I made a batch of harissa onions and whipped up some Smoky Garlic Aioli, which has become a staple in our fridge since I made it to serve with the Cauliflower-Carrot Fritters I posted a few weeks ago.
-The onions are sweet and spicy, but the aioli tempers the spiciness so it’s not like WHOA OW SPICY HOT.
+Veggie burgers are about the whole package, though—it's not just about the patty, but what you put on it and how all those flavors come together.
+So to top these Freekeh Bean Burgers, I made a batch of harissa onions and whipped up some Smoky Garlic Aioli, which has become a staple in our fridge since I made it to serve with Cauliflower-Carrot Fritters.
+The onions are sweet and spicy, but the aioli tempers the spiciness so it's not like WHOA OW SPICY HOT.
 Each bite has the perfect balance of heat and spices and textures.

 If you've never cooked with harissa or freekeh before, I've written about them a little bit more in these posts:

 This post was originally published on December 2, 2013.

 - 1 ½ cups cooked pinto beans or one 15-ounce can

 - ½ cup cracked freekeh cooked according to package instructions

 - 2 cloves garlic minced